 Just bought the VCD series Legend of Condor Heroes (She Diao Ying Xiong Zhuan) 射雕英雄傳, by Jin Yong 金庸.

 This is a production from mainland China, after a string of adaptations from Hong Kong and Taiwan, since 1983.
 Seriously though, I have not watched any China-produced TV series for a long time, always having the impression that they are usually of inferior quality – which may have been true even as of 2-3 years ago.
-However, I was utterly impressed with this series after watching just 1 episode!
+However, I was utterly stunned and impressed by the quality of production – camera, special effects and acting – with this series after having watched just 1 episode!